gameltzer/skill-show/README.md

 ## Notes

-As of 1/8/2020 moment, additions made to skills will not be saved if the server is shutdown.
+As of 1/8/2020, additions made to skills will not be saved if the server is stopped.
 The data is not yet persistent.